 The College cannot guarantee that a student will find work which will help him pay part of his expenses.
-Students as they enter college should be prepared to finance their first two years, at least.
-Juniors and seniors are eligible for students assistanceships and some find gainful employment in dining halls, village shops, and garages.
+Students should be prepared to finance their first two years, at least.
+Juniors and seniors are eligible for student assistanceships and some find gainful employment in dining halls and in the village.
 The best means for a student to augment his resources substantially is to find employment during the summer vacation period.